 - non-steroidal anti-inflammatory drugs (NSAIDs) or COX-2 inhibitors, medicines used to relieve pain, swelling and other symptoms of inflammation, including arthritis

 - potassium supplements or potassium-containing salt substitutes

-- other medicines that may increase potassium levels in the blood (e.g. trimethoprim-containing products)
+- other medicines that may increase serum potassium (e.g., trimethoprim-containing products)

 - any medicines that contain aliskiren